-Yang et al. Development of advanced antibacterial agents for incorporation into dental composites, undertaken in One composite used The incorporation of zinc oxide particles into nanoparticle composites maintained their structural integrity, preserving their regular shape and Additional bias: The authors do not explain excluding other materials.
-2021. close-packed arrangement.
+Yang et al. Development of advanced antibacterial agents for incorporation into dental composites, undertaken in 2021.
+One composite used The incorporation of zinc oxide particles into nanoparticle composites maintained their structural integrity, preserving their regular shape and close-packed arrangement.
+Additional bias: The authors do not explain excluding other materials.
 Bias risk: Low.
-Al-Dulaijan et al. Synthesis of composite materials, followed by experimental analysis of their ion release and recharge capabilities, was performed in strength and elastic modulus while effectively limiting biofilm formation Additional bias: The authors do not justify their decision to exclude other materials.
-2018. tested Bias risk: Low.
+Al-Dulaijan et al. Synthesis of composite materials, followed by experimental analysis of their ion release and recharge capabilities, was performed in 2018.
+Two composite materials were produced and tested strength and elastic modulus while Additional bias: The authors do not justify their decision to exclude other materials.
+Bias risk: Low.
 Zhang et al. Experimental design and evaluation of an innovative approach to manufacturing antibacterial composites, conducted in 2014.
 One antibacterial agent used Dental composites embedded with chlorhexidine within mesoporous silica nanoparticles positively influenced the mechanical properties of the filler material.
 Additional bias: The authors fail to explain their reasoning for excluding other methods.
 Bias risk: Low.